chrystallak/Data-Science-Consulting/README.md

 # Data-Science-Consulting
-Capstone projects as part of the Master's degree in Applied Analytics at Columbia University
+Capstone project assignments as part of the Master's degree in Applied Analytics at Columbia University